DonAdam2/micro-frontend-inner-app/README.md

     ```

   **_Notes:_**
-    - **injectSlices**: function used to inject current app redux slices into the host app
+    - **injectSlices**: function used to inject current app redux slices into the host app store
     - **store**: host app store
     - **injectMiddleWares**: function used to inject current app redux middlewares into the host app